adameubanks/opinion-dynamics-network/README.md

 ## Security Warning
 - **Do not use a production OpenAI API key in this app.**
 - All users will have access to the API key and can make requests on your quota.
+- The `config.json` file is gitignored to prevent accidentally committing your API key.

 ## License
 MIT